ApeWorX/ape/docs/userguides/testing.md

     return True
 ```

-We can explicitly cause a transaction revert and check that it was that assertion line that failed by supplying an expected `dev_message`:
+We can explicitly cause a transaction revert and check the failed line by supplying an expected `dev_message`:

 ```python
 def test_authorization(my_contract, owner):